Guillermo Rodríguez (archer)

 Guillermo Javier Rodríguez González (born 7 February 1960) is an adaptive archer from Spain.
-He won a gold medal at the Spanish Archery Championship for Physically Handicapped in 2010.
-Gonzalez represented Spain at the 2012 Summer Paralympics, and the 2013 IPC World Championships.
+He won a gold medal at the Spanish Archery Championship for the Physically Handicapped in 2010.
+Gonzalez represented Spain at the 2012 Summer Paralympics and the 2013 IPC World Championships.
 He shoots both the recurve and compound bows.
 He finished just out of the medals at the London Paralympics.

 Personal

 Guillermo was born on 7 February 1960 in Naron, A Coruña.
 He is from Galicia, and nicknamed Willy.
 He lost partial use of his legs following a traffic accident.

 Archery

 Rodríguez took up the sport in 2005, is an ARST classified archer, and is a member of two archery clubs, ADM Ferrol and Arco Ferrol.

-In 2010, Rodríguez competed at the Spanish Archery Championship for Physically Handicapped, where he earned a gold medal in the men's recurve event.
-In August 2010, he participated in the Vichy, France hosted European adaptive archery championships where he finished fifth after losing 5–4 to British archer John Stubbs in the semi-finals.
+In 2010, Rodríguez competed at the Spanish Archery Championship for the Physically Handicapped, earning a gold medal in the men's recurve event.
+In August 2010, he participated in the Vichy, France-hosted European adaptive archery championships, where he finished fifth after losing 5–4 to British archer John Stubbs in the semi-finals.

-The London qualifying competition was held August 2011 in London at Stoke Mandeville, with Rodríguez competing to try to earn Spain one of the twenty qualifying sports on offer.
-There was no funding for him and other Spanish archers to compete at the London hosted event because Federación Española de persones con Discapacitad Física refused to prioritize the sport after poor performances by Spanish archers at the previous world championships held in Turin.
+The London qualifying competition was held in August 2011 in London at Stoke Mandeville, with Rodríguez competing to try to earn Spain one of the twenty qualifying spots on offer.
+There was no funding for him and other Spanish archers to compete at the London-hosted event because Federación Española de persones con Discapacitad Física refused to prioritize the sport after poor performances by Spanish archers at the previous world championships held in Turin.
 Funding to attend instead came from regional sports federations.
 The 9th Toralín Ponferrada Archery Challenge was held in December 2011.
-It was an indoor shooting event, with adaptive archers competing against able bodied archers.
+It was an indoor shooting event, with adaptive archers competing against able-bodied archers.
 Rodríguez finished third in the senior men's compound event.
 Spain had a qualifying competition to determine who would represent the country at the 2012 Games.
-Participating at the March 2012 qualifying event, he had scores of 680 and 681.
+Participating in the March 2012 qualifying event, he scored 680 and 681.

 The 21st edition of the Trofeo Sílex archery competition was held in June 2012.
 Representing the Ferrol archery club, he finished first in the senior men's compound bow event.
 Club Arquero Chiclana organized the 2012 Spanish national championships in June 2012.
 There, Rodríguez finished first in the men's open compound event.